 It is a capital investment that is designed to reduce the operating expenses of any involved business.

-Welding manipulators work exactly like a skilled extra hand on your shop and allow repetitive, quality operations without needing as much manpower.
+Column and boom work exactly like a skilled extra hand on your shop and allow repetitive, quality operations without needing as much manpower.

 Pressure Vessel Welding With Column and Boom

-What are the Common Applications of Column and Boom?
+Applications of Column and Boom

 The most common applications for our column & boom welding machines include: